Xinyuan-LilyGO/T-Deck-Pro/readme.md

 ### 1、Version

-How to confirm that your device is `T-Deck-Pro MAX V0.1`?
+How to confirm that your device is `T-Deck-Pro MAX`?

 Download the [WireScan](./firmware/examples/WireScan.bin) firmware and then open the serial port to confirm.